msa-em/nanocartography/01_introduction.md

 data, there are few that serve as a digital notebook.
-While at first seemingly counter intuitive, current research into the human memory suggests that the brain is less likely to remember captured data than what is observed (Soares and Storm, 2018).
+While at first seemingly counter intuitive, current research into the human memory suggests that the brain is less likely to remember captured data than what is observed {cite:p}`soares2018forget`.
 This should seem familiar to any microscopist in discussing microscopy sessions with collaborators in that they "saw" additional features not apparent in the recorded data.
 There is a need to develop programs that act as a prediction tool, but